Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

 \subsection{Data samples}

-To ensure maximal inclusivity, the training sample consists of a broad cocktail of simulated semileptonic beauty-hadron decays, generated under nominal Run~3 LHCb conditions with an instantaneous luminosity of $2\times10^{33}\,\text{cm}^{-2}\text{s}^{-1}$, corresponding to an average pile-up of $\mu=5.3$ (visible interactions) or $\nu=7.6$ total proton-proton interactions per bunch crossing.
-The sample spans a variety of initial states, \(\Bz\), \(\Bp\), \(\Bs\), and \(\Lb\), and final states containing electrons (\(\epm\)), muons (\(\mupm\)), or taus (\(\taupm\)), covering a wide kinematic phase space to avoid biasing the algorithm toward specific kinematic properties of the signal decay.
+To ensure maximal inclusivity, the training sample consists of a broad class of simulated semileptonic beauty-hadron decays, generated under nominal Run~3 LHCb conditions with an instantaneous luminosity of $2\times10^{33}\,\text{cm}^{-2}\text{s}^{-1}$, corresponding to an average pile-up of $\mu=5.3$ (visible interactions) or $\nu=7.6$ total proton-proton interactions per bunch crossing.
+The sample spans a variety of initial states, (\Bz), (\Bp), (\Bs), and (\Lb), and final states containing electrons ((\epm)), muons ((\mupm)), or taus ((\taupm)), covering a wide kinematic phase space to avoid biasing the algorithm toward specific kinematic properties of the signal decay.
+Throughout this paper, references to a decay mode implicitly include its charge-conjugate process.
 These decay chains also include both short-lived intermediate states (e.g., $D^{*}_{(s)}$, $D^{**}$, and $\Lambda_c^*$) and long-lived particles (e.g., $\Dz$, $\tau$), enabling the isolation tool to learn how to disentangle contributions from both secondary and tertiary vertices.
 This diversity is essential to ensure that the \IMI algorithm generalises robustly to the complex topologies expected in real LHCb data.
-A complete summary of the simulated decay modes used to train the \IMI along with the definition of the \textit{base} and \textit{non-isolated} particles is provided in Appendix~\ref{app:simulation_samples} in Table~\ref{tab:samples_summary}.
+A summary of the simulated decay modes used to train \IMI, together with the corresponding \textit{base} and \textit{non-isolated} particles, is given in Table~\ref{tab:samples_summary} in Appendix~\ref{app:simulation_samples}.

 In all simulated decays, the base particles are required to be reconstructed as \textit{Long} tracks and are selected with loose vertex, track quality and PID criteria to ensure they originate from a common decay vertex and are consistent with signal decays.
 The \IMI\ tool currently targets non-isolated Long and Upstream tracks.
 Downstream tracks, which make up a relatively small fraction of all reconstructed tracks, were excluded due to their poorer momentum and vertex resolution, which limit their contribution to isolation performance.
-VELO tracks, expected to enhance signal efficiency, are planned for inclusion in future iterations.
+VELO-only tracks have no momentum measurement and are therefore not typically used as analysis objects, so they were not included in the baseline IMI.
+Their main value is as an extra handle for very rare decays by capturing additional charged activity near the b-hadron decay region in the VELO; since VELO tracks are already persisted, they can be added to the IMI training in a future iteration to further improve background rejection if bandwidth becomes a limiting factor.